BusraYorulmaz/flutter-burc-rehberi/README.md

 # Flutter-Projects
-#This app contains horoscopes and their details.
+This app contains horoscopes and their details.
-#I developed it by following Emre Altunbilek's Udemy course.
+I developed it by following Emre Altunbilek's Udemy course.
-#this app helped me better understand widgets and navigation.
+This app helped me better understand widgets and navigation.